northeast-kansas-library-system/next.training/docs/_sources/upgrades/cache.rst.txt

 To clear the cache in Chrome:

   #.
 Start Chrome and type “SHIFT-CTRL-DELETE” to bring up the “Clear browsing data” window
   #.
-Make sure the “Time range” drop down says “the beginning of time”
+Make sure the “Time range” drop down says “all time”
   #.
 Make sure the “Cached images and files” checkbox is checked
   #.
 Click on the “Clear data” button
   #.
 Click on the X to close Chrome